-

 Are there any reporting / notification / disclosure requirements on beneficial ownership / ultimate beneficial owners (UBO) of entities?
 If yes, please briefly describe these requirements.

-- Whenever the company states not having an UBO, they must disclose the personal data of the individual that carries on the management, direction or represents the company.
+Whenever the company states that it does not have a UBO, they must disclose the personal data of the individual that carries on the management, direction or represents the company.

 -